Compression Tuning & Storage Optimization for Geospatial Cold Storage

 Conclusion

 Cold storage optimization for geospatial data is not a static configuration but a continuous alignment of compression, layout, indexing, and governance.
 By profiling spatial entropy, enforcing row group boundaries, applying dictionary thresholds, and automating lifecycle transitions, organizations achieve predictable retrieval SLAs, audit-ready archives, and sustainable cost structures.
-For foundational columnar specifications, consult the Apache Parquet Documentation to ensure format-level compliance across ingestion pipelines.
+For the format-level specification that underpins every decision above, consult the Apache Parquet documentation to ensure compliance across ingestion pipelines.